Orville Jenkins Articles Menu

 Genetic and Cultural Streams

-The underlying fact, however, is that the Somalis, the various Bantu tribes and others in Eastern Africa are like all the other peoples of the world — there is a variation because all peoples are a combination of various groups that have come to live together and intermarry, migrate and settle over the thousands of years of human history.
+The underlying fact, however, is that the Somalis, the various Bantu tribes and others in Eastern Africa are like all the other peoples of the world — there is a variation for 2 primary reasons:

 The truth is that an individual can easily join another genetic stream, as can a whole family or clan.
 Cultural traits are more stable through history.
 But even culture is dynamic and can change radically in response to major social and climatalogical events.
 Similarly, whole cultures can merge into larger eclectic streams of culture.